peiyaoli2/Lyrics/README.md

 ## Contributors
 * Peiyao Li (peiyaol2)

+  Came up with ideas about the project and designed the outline for the project.
+Followed the tutorial and wrote a majority part of the source code (lyrics.py) with teammates' help.
+Wrote a large portion of the readme file.
+Voiced the video presentation.
 * Peiwen Jiang (pj2)

   Generated the valid_year.txt, valid_genre.txt, valid_artist.txt based on the database using python.
 Found some tutorial   websites to help teammates start the project.
 Completed the video editing and published in the media.